saltstack/salt/doc/topics/cloud/vmware.rst

         - 123.127.255.241
         - 123.127.255.242

-      # If cloning from template, either resourcepool or cluster MUST be specified!
+      # If cloning from template or creating without cloning, either resourcepool or cluster MUST be specified!
       resourcepool: Resources
       cluster: Prod

+      # If creating without cloning, datastore and folder MUST be specified!
       datastore: HUGE-DATASTORE-Cluster
       folder: Development
       datacenter: DC1